 - Substance use disorders and self-harm from attempting to relieve emotional pain

 - Physical health problems including headaches, fatigue, sleep issues and chronic pain.

 The professionals at Skyterra Embrace have more than 30 years of therapeutic program experience, specializing in the transition to adulthood.
-Before a student attends Embrace, our experts meet with students to determine their personal goals and needs, then create a personalized schedule just for them.
-The Embrace program teaches students how to plan for and live out the vision for their future, creating a smooth transition from Skyterra to everyday life.
-No matter where students are on their journey, they are well supported and never judged.
+Before a student attends Embrace, our experts meet with guests to determine their personal goals and needs, then create a personalized schedule just for them.
+The Embrace program teaches young adults how to plan for and live out the vision for their future, creating a smooth transition from Skyterra to everyday life.
+No matter where young are on their journey, they are well supported and never judged.